-Kate Brownell enters her second season as a member of the Amherst College softball coaching staff after being promoted to the head assistant position in the summer of 2016.
+Kate Brownell enters her third season as a member of the Amherst College softball coaching staff after being promoted to the head assistant position in the summer of 2016.
 Brownell also serves as the Athletic Communications Associate.

 Brownell, a 2015 graduate of SUNY Buffalo, brings a tremendous work ethic, and experience - both coaching and playing - to her position at Amherst.

 In 2016, Brownell helped Amherst stake a 24-12 overall record and a 7-5 mark in NESCAC action as the Purple & White advanced to their first conference tournament since the 2012 season.
 Brownell helped three players garner All-NESCAC honors, including the league’s first-ever rookie to be named the conference defensive player of the year.